jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 >	![Clone the local repository](/tutorials/jazzeditor/images/cli-git-clone.png)

 Next, change the application source code to see what happens.
+Change to your Git clone directory.
 The views folder contains a file named `index.ejs`.
 This file implements the main page for the example.
 Change this file, for example, modify the title that is displayed.

 >	![Changing the title](/tutorials/jazzeditor/images/cli-edit-file.png)

-Then, do a Git push as shown in this image:
+Then, change to your Git clone directory and do a Git push as shown in this image:

 >	![Pushing the change](/tutorials/jazzeditor/images/cli-edit-push.png)